Employment Opportunities

 Office Location: Renton, WA

-The position is defined as a hybrid position: Live in the Puget Sound Region of the State of Washington with a reasonable commute to Renton, WA.
-Approximately 60% of the work is in-person in various partner locations, 40% is telework from home, and 10% at office.
-Must go to partner locations or come into the office on an as-needed basis.
+Live in the Puget Sound Region of the State of Washington with a reasonable commute to Renton, WA.
+Approximately 50%—75% of the work is in office, and 25% – 50% is teleworking or off-site.
+Must work in the office fulltime to start and then on an as-needed basis.

 Organizational Overview: